FABRK/FAB/README.md

 Steps to test offline signing and token transfer to the timelock contract.

-    Copy and paste your private key into .private_key in the main folder (myfirsttoken or FAB) Open scripts/offline_signing_and_token_transfer.js
+    Copy and paste your private key into .private_key in the main folder Open scripts/offline_signing_and_token_transfer.js
     Update the lines in the MODIFICATION_SECTION with the right information